 Got Lead???

-Do I need to do a lead registration?
+Do I need to do a lead registration for my rental property?

-- Residential rental properties built after 1977 and properties that have a passing Lead Free inspection certificate are exempt.
+- Residential rental properties built on or after 1978 are exempt.

-What type of lead inspection do I need?
+What type of lead inspection do I need for my rental property?

 - “A Full Risk Reduction Inspection is generally conducted in a vacant unit prior to occupancy by a new tenant.
 An accredited inspection contractor may issue a certificate, which indicates that there is a reduced risk of lead exposure in a rental unit.